wazo-platform/wazo-doc/source/api_sdk/rest_api/conventions.rst

 Data sent to the REST server
 ----------------------------

-The XiVO REST server implements POST and PUT methods for item creation and update respectively.
+The Wazo REST server implements POST and PUT methods for item creation and update respectively.
 Data is created using the POST method via a root URL and is updated using the PUT method via a root URL suffixed by /<id.
 The server expects to receive JSON encoded data.
 Only one item can be processed per request.
 The data format and required data fields are illustrated in the following